• Skip to main content

 Notes

-• Ham hocks are not the same thing as ham bones, although ham hocks will still work with this recipe.
-You won’t get as much meat from the bone, but you’ll still get plenty of flavor from it.
-If you are unable to find a ham bone at the store, you’ll likely be able to find a ham hock or even a smoked ham hock (even better!).
+• Ham hocks and ham shanks are not the same thing as ham bones, although both will work for this recipe.
+Not as much meat will come off the bone, but you’ll still get plenty of flavor.

 Nutrition